 After an accident, determining the best next steps to take can be confusing.
 After you have seen a medical professional and began to treat your injuries, the financial toll of the accident can start to feel overwhelming.
 Some people might attempt to work directly with the insurance company with hopes that they will receive a fair settlement.
 Although you pay for insurance every month for protection in the event of an accident, the auto carriers are out to make a profit.
 They will usually attempt to undercut your damages and claim that your injuries were not that severe.
 An attorney can help you navigate the challenging process after an accident.
 He or she will have the goal of maximizing compensation for your damages by:

 - Handling all communications with the insurance companies so that you can focus on your recovery.
 Often, in accident cases, the insurance companies will attempt to speak with you directly and try to obtain a written or recorded statement.
 They do this to find a way to confuse your testimony in order to reduce the value of your claim.
 An attorney who has experience dealing with the insurance companies can help prevent this from happening.

 - Helping you put together the correct medical documentation to support your accident claim.

 - Speaking to any witnesses who were at the scene of the accident to collect their testimony.

-- Hiring medical experts to assess current and future medical damages.
+- Hiring medical experts when necessary to assess current and future medical damages.

-Speak With a Cook County Car Accident Lawyer Today
+Speak with a Cook County Car Accident Lawyer

 A car accident can result in serious injuries for all those involved.
-If you have been hurt in a car accident and believe that another driver is at fault, it is advisable to speak with a car accident lawyer to learn more about your rights.
+If you have been hurt in a car accident and believe that another driver is at fault, it is advisable to speak with an auto accident lawyer to learn more about your rights.
 The legal team at Abels & Annes, P.C., is proud to work with clients in the Cook County area.
 We offer a free consultation to review the details of your specific situation.
 We are dedicated to advocating for the rights of our clients.
-Call us today at (312) 924-7575 or contact us online.
+Call us today at (312) 924-7575 or contact us online